 Our early work involved purification and cloning of the transcription factor complex regulating IFN stimulated genes, a complex of 3 distinct proteins that are regulated by tyrosine phosphorylation.
 Cytokine-induced tyrosine phosphorylation causes this multimeric factor to assemble and translocate to the nucleus where it is recruited to chromatin to active gene expression.
 We study the mechanisms of subunit assembly, the kinases responsible for regulated tyrosine phosphorylation, the signals coupling between IFN receptors and the kinase/transcription factor complex, and the transcriptional mechanisms that lead to a robust but transient increase in target gene expression.
 We have recently defined a transcriptional elongation step which is critical for induced gene expression and depends on the balance between protein lysine acetylation and deacetylation.

-Additionally, we are investigating the normal physiological relevance of these signaling pathways in vivo with gene targeting.
-We disrupted the genes for individual signaling proteins in embryonic stem cells through homologous recombination.
-We used these altered stem cells to populate normal mouse blastocysts to produce laboratory mice strains carrying the specific mutations.
-Now we are studying the phenotypes of the mutant mice to determine the role for cytokine signaling pathways in development, immune responses, and defense against pathogens.
+Additionally, we are investigating the normal physiological relevance of these signaling pathways in animal models by gene targeting.
+We are studying the phenotypes of mutant mice (knockouts, conditional knockouts, and altered function knockins) to determine the role for cytokine signaling pathways in development, immune responses, defense against pathogens, and malignancy.
 This has enabled us to establish several disease models that can now be studied at the molecular level.